Reconstructing and resampling: a guide to utilising posterior samples from gravitational wave observations: Reconstructing the likelihood and prior

 \emph{Waveform} -- The \BILBY likelihood uses a waveform approximant provided by \LALSIMULATION to simulate the frequency-domain signal $\mu(\theta)$ in \cref{eqn:likelihood}.
 This is implemented within \BILBY in a \soft{WaveformGenerator} object that needs to be configured with the name of the waveform approximant to use, in addition to any configuration settings.

 \emph{Explicit marginalization} -- The likelihood used for inference, at base, is the Whittle likelihood as given in \cref{eqn:likelihood}.
 However, \BILBY implements several forms of explicit marginalisation, and these are routinely used to improve the convergence properties of the samplers \citep{GWTC-4-methods}.
 As further described in \citet{Thrane:2018qnx, Romero-Shaw:2020owr}, after sampling \BILBY then reconstructs the full posterior distribution in post-processing.
-Therefore, it is important to differentiate between the marginalized likelihood which is used for sampling and the non-marginalised likelihood, which corresponds to the full posterior distribution.
-In the attached notebooks, we show how both of these can be calculated.
-In addition, we show that the log-likelihood that is stored in the data release corresponds to the marginalized likelihood.
+Therefore, it is important to differentiate between the marginalised likelihood, which is used for sampling and the non-marginalised likelihood, which corresponds to the full posterior distribution.
+In the data release, we show how both of these can be calculated.
+In addition, we show that the log-likelihood that is stored in the data release corresponds to the marginalised likelihood.
 The not-marginalised likelihood is not stored within the packaged data release, but can be calculated from the matched-filter and optimal \acp{SNR} that are stored (as shown in the data release).

 \emph{Other configuration} -- While formally the likelihood for inference is a sum over the frequency bins of the Fourier transform, it is standard practise to omit data below a minimum frequency $f_{\rm min}$ and above a maximum frequency $f_{\rm max}$.
 Typically, $f_{\rm min}$ is set to \qty{20}{\hertz}, except in cases where the data is affected by low-frequency non-Gaussian noise that cannot be subtracted, in which case a higher minimum frequency is chosen.
 Meanwhile, the maximum frequency is by default set at a nominal choice above the maximum frequency of the signal.
 In addition, \BILBY also has options to modify the choice of parameterisation.
-For example, while the analyst may set a prior distribution on the offset in the coalescence time relative to a fixed trigger time, it is often advantageous for sampling to instead sample in the merger time relative to a fiducial detector.
+For example, while the analyst may set a prior distribution on the geocentric arrival time \citep{GWTC-4-intro}, it is often advantageous for sampling to instead sample in the merger time relative to a fiducial detector.